- Departments D - O

 Greene County’s Department of Development has partnered with Cincinnati Bell/altafiber to extend broadband connectivity throughout Greene County.
 This new partnership will primarily focus on expanding coverage to rural communities in the eastern and southern portions of the County.
-(Click on map for more details)
+(Click on the map for more details)

 Who responded with a proposal to provide broadband service to Greene County?